 Students from other nations are served by the International Student Center, where they enjoy learning from each other and blending cultures and traditions.
 The average class size is 19, and because the student-faculty ratio is 13:1, it is virtually impossible for a student to be invisible.
 Internship opportunities abound, as do opportunities for study and service abroad.
 Interaction is promoted through on-campus living, with over 2,000 students living in four major residence halls and three student apartment complexes.

 As one of 28 Jesuit universities in the United States, Seattle University strives to develop the whole person, with an eye toward reaching your full potential.
 Our values of social justice, global awareness, leadership, service, and diversity—coupled with professional development—are the foundation of the Redhawk experience.
 Our objective is to prepare graduates to enjoy lives of fulfillment and economic success.

 A large part of this distinctive Jesuit philosophy is respect for cultural differences and the unique contributions each person has to offer.
-Seattle University respects all faiths and perspectives, and more than half of our students identify with faith traditions other than Roman Catholic.
+Seattle University respects all faiths and perspectives, and more than 70% of our students identify with faith traditions other than Roman Catholic.